-Last updated: March 5, 2017 at 9:56pm by Savanah – A fairly recent report mentioned tribal casinos in Arizona did $1.82 billion in revenue in 2014 (numbers for 2015 or 2016 have not been released yet), which is an increase for four consecutive years.
-Arizona’s newest tribal casino opened in December 2015, The Desert Diamond West Valley Resort Casino, but there remains controversy among the tribe, other tribes, and the state.
-It features 1,080 slot machines, the maximum amount allowed, but cannot yet offer table games until litigation with the state is resolved.
-The casino is predicted to bring in annual revenues of $300 million.
+Last updated: May 23, 2017 at 3:34pm by Savanah – A fairly recent report mentioned tribal casinos in Arizona did $1.82 billion in revenue in 2014, more current numbers haven’t been released yet, which is an increase for four consecutive years.
+Arizona’s newest tribal casino opened in December 2015, the Desert Diamond West Valley Resort Casino.
+It features 1,080 slot machines, the maximum amount allowed, and can start offering table games as of this month.

 Online Poker in Arizona – Estimated Date of Legalization: 2018-2019